gramineproject/gramine/Documentation/devel/features.md

 implements **only the most important subset of Linux functionality**, enough to run portable, hardware-independent applications.

-Gramine currently has two backends: direct execution on the host Linux OS (called `gramine-direct`) and execution inside an Intel SGX enclave (called `gramine-sgx`).
+Gramine currently has two backends: execution on the host Linux OS (called `gramine-direct`) and execution inside an Intel SGX enclave (called `gramine-sgx`).
 If some feature has quirks and peculiarities in some backend, we describe it explicitly.
 More backends are possible in the future.

 Features implemented in Gramine can be classified as:

 - **Linux features**: features can be (1) implemented, (2) partially implemented, or (3) not implemented at all in Gramine.
-If the feature is partially implemented, then we also document the parts that are implemented and the parts that are implemented.
+If the feature is partially implemented, then we also document the parts that are implemented and the parts that are not implemented.
 If the feature is not implemented at all, we also specify whether there are plans to implement it in the future (and if not, the rationale why not).

   - Some features are **not implemented by design**: either they increase the Trusted Computing Base (TCB) of Gramine disproportionately, or they cannot be implemented securely.